nathanin/milk/README.md

 #### Goal
 - **Make the whole thing run on TPU.**
   - Progress: see branch `functional-api` for a version compatible with TPU execution.
-See it run on [Google Colab](https://colab.research.google.com/drive/1eOcZaqQG01fS16ckn9x94ivW-k12fbcg).
+See it run the "bagged MNIST" example on [Google Colab](https://colab.research.google.com/drive/1eOcZaqQG01fS16ckn9x94ivW-k12fbcg).
 The next thing to do is update the main experiment.

 Date: October 25, 2018
 Contact: Nathan.Ing@cshs.org , ing.nathany@gmail.com